Kord-Extensions/kord-extensions/docs/docs/concepts/extensions.md

 Name | Description
 :--- | :----------
-`command` | Create a new command for this extension.
+`command` | Create a new message command for this extension.
 `event` | Create a new event handler for this extension.
-`group` | Create a new grouped command for this extension (a command that can have subcommands).
+`group` | Create a new grouped message command for this extension (a message command that can have subcommands).
 `setup` | Override this and add all of your setup logic for the extension.
+`slashCommand` | Create a new slash command for this extension.
 `unload` | Override this if you need to clean up when your extension is unloaded.
 `doSetup` | :wrench:{: title="Intended for internal use." } Called by the bot when setting up the extension, firing events and handling extra setup tasks.
 `doUnload` | :wrench:{: title="Intended for internal use." } Called by the bot when unloading the extension, firing events, unregistering event handlers and commands and handling extra cleanup.